dbredvick/drewb-tech/src/pages/posts/2019-09-06-how-to-get-rich-notes.md

 twitter_image: images/building-wealth-podcast-image.png
 ---
 ## Who is Naval?
 **Naval Ravikant** is a founder and current Chairman of [AngelList](https://angel.co).
 I found him via a [Joe Rogan podcast](https://www.youtube.com/watch?v=3qHkcs3kG44) back in June.
-He has a great [Twitter account](https://twitter.com/naval) and you can read more about him at [https://nav.al/about](https://nav.al/about) and [https://theangelphilosopher.com](https://theangelphilosopher.com).
+He has a great [Twitter account](https://twitter.com/naval) and you can read more about him at [https://nav.al/about](https://nav.al/about).

 ## What is this post about?
-Naval posted a [Twitter thread](https://twitter.com/naval/status/1002103360646823936) with his philosophy on wealth creation.
+Naval posted a Twitter thread with his philosophy on wealth creation.
 His cofounder interviewed him about the thread, and together the clips form a nearly THREE HOUR long podcast [(link)](https://pca.st/episode/fa41637c-ef96-45a8-b942-9c88b61139a8).
 I love philosophy, finance, and podcasts, so this episode was like catnip for me.

 I listened to the episode so many times (it has to be nearly 30 at this point) I thought I would share my notes.
 Follow me on Twitter and share your thoughts!